mk0y/ai-commit/README.md

 - 🔄 Support for multiple LLM providers (OpenAI, Anthropic, etc.)
 - ✏️ Allows editing the suggested message in your preferred editor
 - 🔄 Option to regenerate a new message
+- 🌐 Open your repository in the browser with a simple command
 - ✅ Simple and intuitive CLI interface

 ## Installation